lacoco-lab/lacoco-lab.github.io/courses/proseminar25/README.md

 ## Data

-Lecture: Prof. Dr. Michael Hahn
+This proseminar is organized by: Prof. Dr. Michael Hahn

 When and where: Do 12:15–13:45, Raum -1.05